stefsmeets/focus_package/readme.md

 ### Windows

-For Windows, you can download a portable installation package from the (releases)[https://github.com/stefsmeets/focus_package/releases/latest] page.
+For Windows, you can download a portable installation package from the [releases](https://github.com/stefsmeets/focus_package/releases/latest) page.
 The portable version includes Python2.7 and all dependencies and can be used as is.
 In case Windows complains, it is sometimes needed to install [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145) (vc_redist.x86.exe).

+Check out the Windows related [issues](https://github.com/stefsmeets/focus_package/issues).

 ### OSX/Linux